VietnamCulture and HistoryHow to Distinguish Male and Female Vietnamese Names

 How to Distinguish Male and Female Vietnamese Names

 Vietnamese parents give meaningful names to their boys and girls with certain hopes.
 Names in Vietnam often embody beauty in nature, like flowers and mountain trees, or a desirable feminine or masculine characteristic.
-This is an appeal of Vietnam’s naming culture and a good reason to find out more about Vietnamese names.
+This appeal of Vietnam’s naming culture is a good reason to find out more about Vietnamese names.

-In this post, we provide you with the basics of Vietnamese name structure and how to distinguish male and female Vietnamese names.
-But first, know that if you see some Vietnamese with a name like this: “Nguyễn Tuấn”, their given name is certainly not Nguyen.
+This post provides the basics of Vietnamese name structure and how to distinguish male and female Vietnamese names.
+But first, know that if you see some Vietnamese with a name like this: “Nguyễn Tuấn”, their first name is undoubtedly not Nguyen.

 Vietnamese Name Structure

-Vietnamese names follow the order that is similar to that of Chinese and Korean people: Family name + Middle name + Given name.
+Vietnamese names follow an order similar to that of Chinese and Korean people: Family name + Middle name + Given name.
 Accordingly, the typical length of a Vietnamese name is 3 words (or 3 syllables), corresponding to the 3 positions as mentioned.
 Vietnamese children take the family name of their father.

-Moreover, this above name order is the reason why the alternative vocabulary “First name” and “Last name” in English does not work for Vietnam; apparently “first name” in the sense of English goes last in the Vietnamese name order.
+Moreover, this above name order is the reason why the alternative vocabulary “First name” and “Last name” in English do not work for Vietnam; apparently, “first name” in the sense of English goes last in the Vietnamese name order.

-However, unlike Korean where 3-word (or 3-syllable) names are a defined norm with very rare exceptions, there are Vietnamese names with 2 words (quite rare), 3, 4 or sometimes even 5 words.
-In such cases, chances are the middle name lasts 2 syllables or that the person takes their family name from both parents, not just the father (the women keep their maiden name even after marriage).
+However, unlike Korean, where 3-word (or 3-syllable) names are a defined norm with infrequent exceptions, there are Vietnamese names with 2 words (quite rare), 3, 4, or sometimes even 5 words.
+In such cases, chances are the middle name lasts 2 syllables or the person takes their family name from both parents, not just the father (the women keep their maiden name even after marriage).

 Side notes: